Siófok: Economy

 Siófok is home to the headquarter of Bahart (Balatoni Hajózási Zrt, Balaton Shipping Company) which is the owner and operator of 11 sailing ports around Lake Balaton (Balatonföldvár, Balatonszemes, Balatonlelle, Balatonboglár, Fonyód, Szigliget, Badacsony, Balatonfüred, Csopak, Alsóörs and Siófok), as well as provider of scheduled cruise ship voyages, ferries, water taxis and organizer of regattas.

 Top companies

 Services and public transportation

 Siófok is reachable by train through the main Railway station or by regional buses operated by DDKK.
 Siófok-Kiliti airport is a small local airport serving only smaller airplanes.
-The city has 8 local buslines (2, 2K, 3, 4, 7, 16, 61, 64) which run everyday and are operated by DDKK.
+The city has 8 local buslines (2, 2K, 3, 4, 7, 16, 61, 64) which run every day and are operated by DDKK.